RashidAljohani/localhost/_posts/2023-07-24-extend-event-processing-to-the-edge-computing.md

 * The installation steps are similar to the regular OpenShift deployment procedure.
 Refer to the guide: [Installing Event Streams](https://ibm.github.io/event-automation/es/installing/installing/).

-* Create the welcome-page configration
+* Create the welcome-page configration, and update the value with the routes.

 ```yaml
 kind: ConfigMap